 The History of Pointe 2.3.4.

-More than a decade ago, Pastor Kirbyjon Caldwell started looking for 20 acres to build a 24-hour prayer center.
+More than a decade ago, Kirbyjon Caldwell started looking for 20 acres to build a 24-hour prayer center.

 The center still hasn’t been built, but it’s not because Caldwell abandoned his plans.